 In Civics and Citizenship and Economics and Business, students explore the systems that shape Australian society, with a specific focus on legal and economic systems.
 Students learn about Australia’s role in global systems and are encouraged to appreciate democratic principles and to contribute as active, informed and responsible citizens.

-In History and Geography, students explore the processes that have shaped and continue to shape different societies and cultures, appreciate the common humanity shared across time and distance, and evaluate the ways in which humans have faced and continue to face different challenges.
+In History and Geography, students explore the processes that have shaped and continue to shape different societies and cultures, appreciate the common humanity shared across time and distance, and evaluate how humans have faced and continue to face various challenges.

 The Year 7 and 8 course is a two-year program designed to prepare students for greater specialisation in their subject choices as they move into senior years.
 Students are expected to work at a high level, developing and producing projects, research assignments and comprehensive workbooks.
 Computer technologies and other multimedia resources are commonly used in Humanities classrooms at all year levels.